venturestranger/hffrag/README.md

 # HFFRAG - RAG using HF (sentence transformers) and Faiss (similarity search library)

-The project implements RAG (Retrieval-Augmented Generation) and introduces several components for indexing documents, querying, finding the most similar ones, generating llm templates and outputs.
+The project implements RAG (Retrieval-Augmented Generation) and introduces several components for indexing documents, querying, finding the most similar documents, handling templates, and generating outputs.
 The project supports both `Ollama` and `OpenAI` LLM agents.

 ### Installation